sagemath/trac_to_gh/Issue 8338.md

     "user": "https://trac.sagemath.org/admin/accounts/users/olazo"
 }
 ```
-Assignee: @burcin
+Assignee: olazo

 CC:  @kcrisman

 Keywords: fourier,transform

 Sage has got laplace and inverse_laplace.
 It should be fairly easy to add fourier and inverse_fourier.
-An adecuate definition for each should be agreed upon though...
+An adequate definition for each should be agreed upon though...

 Issue created by migration from https://trac.sagemath.org/ticket/8338